 - A certificate or registration form issued by the authorities in charge of sales tax, service tax, or professional tax

-- Registration or licensing document issued in the name of the proprietary concern by the central government or state government authority or department
+- Registration or licensing document issued in the name of the proprietary concern by the central government, state government authority ,or department

 - The DGFT office issued the private firm with an IEC as identification while opening a bank account.

-- Licenses are issued by the registering body, such as Certificates of Practice from the Indian Medical Council, Food and Drug Control Agencies, Institute of Cost Accountants of India, Institute of Corporate Secretaries of India, etc.
+- Licenses are issued by the registering body, such as Certificates of Practice from the Indian Medical Council, Food and Drug Control Agencies, the Institute of Cost Accountants of India, and the Institute of Corporate Secretaries of India, among others.

 Contact Kanakkupillai to register your business for a reasonable fee!